Sunset Cliffs, San Diego: Sunset Cliffs Natural Park

 Sunset Cliffs Natural Park is a 68 acre city park adjacent to the Pacific Ocean on the western edge of Point Loma.
 It includes the entire strip of land immediately adjacent to the ocean, between the water and Sunset Cliffs Boulevard, as well as a larger area of undeveloped park and nature preserve on the south side of the area.
 It was dedicated in 1983.
 It stretches from Adair Street to Ladera Street.
 This coastal strip is connected to the 640 acre Point Loma Reserve.
 The park includes carved coastal bluffs, arches and sea caves.
 From the cliffs, the California gray whale can be seen migrating annually from the Bering Sea to Baja California.
 The park is a popular place to view the sunset, hence the name.

 Luscombs Point

 The Luscomb Point area, at the end of Hill Street, is named after Happy Luscomb, a local resident who often surfed the area.
 Luscomb point is a popular location for weddings and sunset viewing.

 In popular culture

+Portions of the 2000 film Almost Famous were filmed at Sunset Cliffs.
 The Inn at Sunset Cliffs is the filming location for the Mars' residence in Veronica Mars.
 Friend of the World was filmed at Sunset Cliffs, resembling a juxtaposition to a modern era.